grc02/DAO/README.md

 1. Setup local blockchain
 2. Propose a new value to be added to our Box contract
 3. Vote on that proposal
-4. Queue & Execute proposal!
+4. Queue the proposal!
+5. Finally, execute it!

 ## Requirements